An international tragedy: A father of 3 and a budding entrepreneur are among 6 victims of the Baltimore bridge collapse | KRDO

 “Unfortunately, he was in a place where no one imagined what was going to happen,” Marlon Castillo said.

+Lopez’s two youngest children don’t understand what’s going on, but his 17-year-old daughter is acting as a support system for her mother, Ordonez said.

+The organizers of the GoFundMe page plan on distributing additional funds raised to other families impacted by the tragedy.

-CNN’s Tina Burnside, Alex Stambaugh and Abel Alvarado contributed to this report.
+CNN’s Tina Burnside, Jillian Sykes, Caroll Alvarado, Alex Stambaugh and Abel Alvarado contributed to this report.

 The-CNN-Wire